Pharmaceutical Benefits Scheme (PBS) Safety Net

 Recording your PBS medicines

-You need to keep a record of your PBS medicines on a Prescription Record Form.
-This form is available from your pharmacist.
-This form helps you keep a record of all your PBS medicines so you know when you have reached the PBS Safety Net threshold.
+Keep a record of your PBS medicines on a Prescription Record Form, available from your pharmacist.
+Use this form to record your PBS medicines so you know when you have reached the PBS Safety Net threshold.

-If you go to the same pharmacist for all your PBS medicines, you can ask them to keep a computer record for you.
+If the same pharmacist provides all your PBS medicines, ask them:

-If you have a family, ask your pharmacist about combining the amounts for all eligible family members.
+- about combining the amounts for all eligible family members

 PBS Safety Net family

-If you combine your family’s PBS amounts you might reach the PBS Safety Net threshold sooner.
+If you combine your family’s PBS amounts, you may reach the PBS Safety Net threshold sooner.
 You can then get a PBS Safety Net card from your pharmacist.